eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 If Relying Party authentication succeeds, the Wallet Instance SHALL display to the User the trade names of the Relying Party and its Service, as included in the access certificate received from the Relying Party Instance, together with the attributes requested by the Relying Party.
 The Wallet Instance SHALL do so when asking the User for approval according to RPA_07.

-*Note: a) A Relying Party Instance may be used for multiple Relying Party services, provided it has received a separate access certificate for each, see Reg_10b. b) If the Relying Party is an intermediary acting on behalf of an intermediated Relying Party, the Wallet Instance displays the trade names of both the intermediary and the intermediated Relying Party to the User, see RPI_07.*
+*Note: a) A Relying Party Instance may be used for multiple Relying Party Services, provided it has received a separate access certificate for each, see Reg_10a. b) If the authenticated Relying Party is an intermediary acting on behalf of an intermediated Relying Party, the Wallet Instance does not display the trade names of the intermediary and its Service, but only those of the intermediated Relying Party; see RPI_07.*

 </div>
 </div>